jchristopher/cfs-options-screens/readme.txt

 == Description ==

-Build any number of options screens based on [http://wordpress.org/plugins/custom-field-suite/](Custom Field Suite).
+Build any number of options screens based on [Custom Field Suite](http://wordpress.org/plugins/custom-field-suite/).

 = For Example =